dotnet/csharplang/spec/expressions.md

 Every function member and delegate invocation includes an argument list, which provides actual values or variable references for the parameters of the function member.
 The syntax for specifying the argument list of a function member invocation depends on the function member category:

 -   For instance constructors, methods, indexers and delegates, the arguments are specified as an *argument-list*, as described below.
-For indexers, when invoking the set accessor, the argument list additionally includes the expression specified as the right operand of the assignment operator. \[*Note*: This additional argument is not used for overload resolution, just during invocation of the set accessor. *end note*\]
+For indexers, when invoking the set accessor, the argument list additionally includes the expression specified as the right operand of the assignment operator.

+> [!NOTE]
+> This additional argument is not used for overload resolution, just during invocation of the set accessor.

 -   For properties, the argument list is empty when invoking the get accessor, and consists of the expression specified as the right operand of the assignment operator when invoking the set accessor.

--   For events, the argument list consists of the expression specified as the right operand of the += or -= operator.
+-   For events, the argument list consists of the expression specified as the right operand of the `+=` or `-=` operator.

 -   For user-defined operators, the argument list consists of the single operand of the unary operator or the two operands of the binary operator.